-Families in Canada frequently rent out a basement or secondary suite to help cover mortgage costs and to make a bit of extra income.
+Families in Canada frequently rent out a basement or secondary suite to help cover mortgage costs and make a bit of extra income.
 But does your home insurance company know you have a renter?
 If not, your policy could be null and void.
-As it turns out, there are benefits of letting your insurer know about the extra suite -- regardless of whether that suite is legal.
+And, as it turns out, there are benefits of letting your insurance provider know about the extra suite — regardless of whether that suite is legal.

 Not all secondary suites comply with municipal bylaws.
-But that phenomenon is not uncommon.
-In Calgary alone, for example, the current registry of legal suites is 961 units, while one independent estimate of Calgary illegal inventory is 16,000 units.
-For that reason, many homeowners may be reluctant to disclose the unit to their home insurance.
+In fact, there are fewer than 7,000 registered secondary suites in Calgary; however, the illegal inventory is estimated to be in the tens of thousands.
+For that reason, many homeowners may be reluctant to disclose the unit to their home insurance provider.

 Find Home Insurance

 Compare home insurance quotes from 30+ providers in one simple step.
 Start saving today!